 - Economy: X

-In the above example, Flight #1 has many seats still available in all fare classes, and even some award availability in First, Premium Economy and Economy.
-On the other hand, Flight #2 is sold out in First & Business and has only one Premium Economy left for sale.
+In the above example with the two Qantas flights, Flight #1 still has many seats available in all fare classes and even some award availability in First, Premium Economy and Economy.
+On the other hand, Flight #2 is sold out in First & Business and has only one Premium Economy left for sale at the full “W” fare price.
 That flight will probably depart full and there is almost no chance of getting an upgrade.

 Why your fare class matters